cvusmo/Toggle-Notifications/README.md

-[Toggle Notifications v0.2.5]
+[Toggle Notifications v0.4.0]

-                         [Requirements SpaceWarp + BepInEx + KSP 2]
+Coming next with 0.4.0:
+**More Notifications to disable
+**Ability to toggle notifications back on

 [Description:] Toggle Notifications allows players to disable or enable various Notificiations within Kerbal Space Program 2.
-In the current 0.2.2 build players now have access to a GUI which will allow them to select which notifications they want enabled or disabled.
+In the current 0.3.1 build players now have access to a GUI which will allow them to select which notifications they want enabled or disabled.
 Currently once you enable a Notification, you cannot disable it.
 You'll have to save, and relaunch to reset the Notification.
 This build only allows the user to disable the Game Pause Notification.

+                         [Requirements SpaceWarp + BepInEx + KSP 2]

-[0.2.5 Release Notes]
+[0.3.1 Release Notes]
 **Fixed game pause and it is now able to be re-enabled by the player **Reorganized, restructured, and optimized backend **Updated Harmony Transpilers to target only necessary notifications